 Villanova makes its home debut in the conference opener against Georgetown

-Head coach Maria DiBernardi begins her 30th season at the helm of the Villanova Softball program in 2014.
+Head coach Maria DiBernardi enters her 31st season at the helm of the Villanova Softball program in 2014-15.

 DiBernardi registered her 750th career victory on Mar.
 8th, 2014 as the Wildcats came back to knock-off Boston University 5-3 at the Under Armour Showcase in Clearwater, Fla.
 She notched her 700th win in the 2012 season on March 9th when Villanova defeated USC Upstate, 2-1.
 DiBernardi earned her 600th career victory on April 22, 2007 when her Wildcats posted a 1-0 shutout over conference rival Providence on the road.
 She reached her 650th victory on Feb.
 21, 2010 in a victory over North Florida.